jason-sayeed/jason-sayeed/README.md

 London, UK
 **Software Development Student**

+- Full stack software development bootcamp.
-- Learnt new coding languages from scratch (Python, JavaScript & Swift).
+- Learned Python, JavaScript & Swift from scratch.
 - Acquired practical experience with test-driven development (TDD) and object-oriented programming (OOP).
-- Built multiple full stack projects utilising the languages and frameworks mentioned above.
+- Built multiple full stack projects utilising the languages, frameworks, libraries and tools mentioned above.
 - Worked as part of a team (Agile scrum environment) on the above projects, using Github for code collaboration and implemented CI-CD when possible.
 - Used Agile methodologies to manage project workflows and enhance team collaboration.
-- Learnt about web security, networking, and cloud technologies to ensure the development of clean, maintainable and efficient code.
+- Learned about web security, networking, and cloud technologies to ensure the development of clean, maintainable and efficient code.

 <a href="#top">↑ Back to Menu ↑</a>